-(4) If evidence or information is not accepted by the Commission, a supplying party shall be informed forthwith of the reasons therefor and shall be granted an opportunity to provide further explanations within such time limit as the Commission may specify
+(4) If evidence or information is not accepted by the Commission, a supplying party shall be informed forthwith of the reasons therefore and shall be granted an opportunity to provide further explanations within such time limit as the Commission may specify.

-(5) If determinations, including those regarding the amount of countervailable subsidies, are based on the provisions of sub-section (1) including any information supplied in an application it shall, where practicable and with due regard to the time limits of an investigation, be checked by the Commission by reference to information from other independent sources which may be available including published price lists, official import statistics and customs returns, or information obtained from other interested parties during the investigation.
+(5) If determinations, including those regarding the amount of countervai table subsidies, are based on the provisions of sub-section (1) including any information supplied in an application it shall, where practicable and with due regard to the time limits of an investigation, be checked by the Commission by reference to information from other independent sources which may be available including published price lists, official import statistics and customs returns, or information obtained from other interested parties during the investigation.

-(6) If an interested party does not co-operate, or co-operates only partially so that relevant information is thereby withheld, the result may be less favourable to the party than if it had co-operated.
+(6) If an interested party does not co-operate, or co-operates only parially so that relevant information is thereby withheld, the Commission may reach preliminary and final determinations, whether affirmative or negative, on the basis of the best information available.

-29. Confidentiality.
-(1) Subject to sub-section (2), the Commission shall, during and after an investigation, keep confidential any information submitted to it and such information shall not be disclosed without specific permission of the party submitting it.
+29. Confidentiality -(1) Subject to sub-section (2), the Commission shall, during and after an investigation, keep confidential any information submitted to it and which is entitled. to such treatment.
+Such information shall not be disclosed without specific permission of the party submitting it.

-(2) Information which is-
+(2) Information which is--